tfmart/CSFloatKit/README.md

 # SWGOFloat

-SWGOFloat is a Swift framework that helps to provide a easy way to fetch information about a CS:GO weapon skin.
+SWGOFloat is a Swift framework that provides an easy way to fetch information about a CS:GO weapon skin.
 All the information provided comes from [Step7750's CSGO Float API](https://github.com/Step7750/CSGOFloat).

 ## Installation